 “Ian, look.”
 Ian took his eyes away from Maya to see what she was showing him.

 “You know that ingredient you need to mix that special paint?
 You can get it right over there.”

 All of a sudden, Ian understood what Maya had done.
 Not only had she brought him to a place where he could get everything he needed, but she had done it at great risk to herself.
 He was so filled with emotion, that he presented her with a bouquet of flowers.

-After they were done harvesting as much as they could, Ian asked Maya if they could sit down for a while and rest his aching feet. she was in such a good mood, he didn’t want to see the day end and he knew that time was running out for their little adventure.
-Taking down her hair and running her fingers through the long strands, Ian was mesmerized by it all.
-Maya just looked so beautiful in the sunlight, which made her long black hair, glitter and shine.
+After they were done harvesting as much as they could, Ian asked Maya if they could sit down for a while and rest his aching feet.
+She was in such a good mood, he didn’t want to see the day end and he knew that time was running out for their little adventure.
+Maya ran her fingers through the long strands of her hair, straightening out the the knots from her very busy day.
+Ian was mesmerized by how beautiful she was in the sunlight, which made her long black hair glitter and shine.
 Sometimes when she looked at him, he felt she could see straight to his heart and he couldn’t resist any longer.
 Leaning towards her he softly kissed her lips.